skywalkershen/Express-boilerplate/README.md

   * `statusCode`: HTTP status code, defaults to 500.
   * `err`: String or error object, for error message and stack, will be write to log.
   * `userMsg`: Message for user, defaults to `please contact us with error id: [errorId].`
+* Require `winston.js` for logger.
+Logger message with level higher than `'debug'` will be consoled, message higher than `'warn'` will be logged.